 disappear so quickly, we may think our eyes deceived us.
 Occasionally when the foal walks, a popping action may occur in the her rear

 leg(s) at the stiffel joint near the hip caused by a tight tendon.
-This is fairly common growth problem in young donkeys and may occur
+This is fairly common growth episode in young donkeys and may occur

-intermittently between 3 months to 12 months of age and can occur up to two years of age.
-It usually occurs a few times a week for
+intermittently between 3 months to 12 months of age and can occur in older donkeys.
+It usually occurs a few times a week for several

-several weeks and then clears.
-Our vet and other sources tell us it is a condition that the foal usually outgrows.
-If the joint continues to
+weeks and then clears.
+Our vet and other sources tell us it is a condition that a foal usually outgrows.
+If the joint continues to lock or pop

-lock or pop and/or the back leg is dragged occasionally after two years, or it is a daily occurrence, medication can be given and/or a
+and/or the back leg is dragged occasionally after two years, or it is a daily occurrence, medication can be given and/or a simple surgical

-simple surgical procedure can be done by your vet to correct the tightness of the tendon.
-We are still researching this problem and will
+procedure can be done by your vet to correct the tightness of the tendon.
+We are still researching this and will continue to post

 11. UNDERSTAND WHY PEOPLE CHOOSE A DONKEY INSTEAD OF A HORSE